Maria Kouznetsova (violinist): Musical success

 The 2008-sonatina "According to Gurney" by Xander Hunfeld was performed by Charles Neidich, Kouznetsova and Martijn Willers in 2013.

 By 2014 she was playing using a 1707-violin made by Carlo Antonio Testore on loan from the Conservatorium van Amsterdam.

 In December 2014 Kouznetsova played as part of the "Intercontinental Ensemble" group.

 By January 2015 she was playing a violin custom-made by Belgian violin maker Fabien Gram (nl).

 On 6 March 2015 Alexandra Nepomnyashchaya and Kouznetsova played the opening concert of the Zaandijk Pianoforte Festival in the Netherlands.

 In June 2015 she was scheduled to compete at the XII International Violin Competition Pablo Sarasate in Spain.

 In 2016 Kouznetsova reached the second round of the Carl Nielsen international music competition held with the Odense Symphony Orchestra in Denmark.
 During 2017 the Hattori Foundation awarded Kouznetsova a prize along with cellist Jamal Aliyev and other violinists.
 In 2017 she was awarded "Gold (with distinction)" in the Manhattan International Music Competition.

+Kouznetsova was deputy concertmaster of the Netherlands Philharmonic Orchestra, before moving in December 2021 to become deputy concertmaster of the Antwerp Symphony Orchestra, under conductor Elim Chan.